oldfatcrab/PSYCH256/README.md

 ### <a id="#5A3"></a>Theories of Concepts

 - The classical view: concept _X_ is the **definition** of _X_, the set of jointly necessary and sufficient conditions that must be had to be an _X_
-    - Necessary: properties all _X_s must have
+    - Necessary: properties all _X_ must have
     - Sufficient: anything With all the necessary properties is an _X_
 - E.g., bachelor: an unmarried man
 - Strengths of the classica theory: